Stability and instability of Navier boundary layers: Introduction

 \end{theo}

+Note that the solutions to the Navier-Stokes equation that we consider in this theorem are $L^{2}(\Omega)$ perturbations of $\bust$, which is itself not necessarily in $L^2(\Omega)$.
+However, we point out that, like the equivalent statement for Dirichlet boundary conditions in \cite{Ge}, a similar result holds in the domain $\Omega'= \mathbb{T} \times ]0,+\infty[$, the proof being slightly easier, and in this case, we can have shear flows that are square-integrable, and then we expect both our main results to occur simultaneously: the instability of WKB expansions is not an obstruction to $L^2$-convergence.
+In the final section, we will provide an explicit example of a profile which will lead to this situation.

-This is a nonlinear instability result in $L^\infty$ in the usual sense for WKB expansions of the form (\ref{anzD}): we show that when the boundary layer profile $u^b$ is linearly unstable for the Euler equation, then the WKB expansion is unstable, in the sense that arbitrarily small perturbations yield instantaneous amplification on $[0, T^\eps]$ to reach the amplitude $\mathcal{O}(1)$.
+What \thref{theo3} provides is a nonlinear instability result in $L^\infty$ in the usual sense for WKB expansions of the form (\ref{anzD}): we show that when the internal layer $u^i$ is linearly unstable for the Euler equation, then the WKB expansion is unstable, in the sense that arbitrarily small perturbations yield instantaneous amplification on $[0, T^\eps]$ to reach an $\mathcal{O}(1)$ amplitude.
 Note that $T^{\eps}$ converges to 0 as $\eps$ goes to 0.
-An explicit example of unstable boundary layer which matches the assumptions of \thref{theo3} is given at the end of the paper.

-Our result differs from the result obtained by E.Grenier in \cite{Ge} on the inviscid limit problem for Navier-Stokes equations with homogeneous Dirichlet boundary conditions: in (\ref{inst}), one obtains $\deltaZ\eps^{1/4}$ instead of $\deltaZ$, and therefore, the result with Dirichlet conditions is not a standard instability result.
+Our result differs from the equivalent statement in \cite{Ge}: in (\ref{inst}), one obtains $\deltaZ\eps^{1/4}$ with the Dirichlet condition instead of $\deltaZ$ here, and therefore, the result with Dirichlet conditions is not a full instability result in the sense that it does not guarantee that perturbations reach an ${\cal O}(1)$ amplitude.
 This is due to the Prandtl boundary layers, the amplitude of which is the same as that of the internal layer.
-Indeed, after rescaling $(t,x,y)\mapsto\eps^{-1/2}(t,x,y)$ (these new coordinates are indifferently denoted $(t,x,y)$), a solution of $\eqref{NS\sqrt{\eps}}$ with homogeneous Dirichlet boundary conditions can formally be written as (\ref{anzD}).
-In our case of Navier condition depending on $\sqrt\eps$, the rescaled boundary condition no longer depends on the viscosity, so, as shown by D.Iftimie and F.Sueur in \cite{IS}, we can write
+Indeed, after rescaling $(t,x,y)\mapsto\eps^{-1/2}(t,x,y)$ (these new coordinates are indifferently denoted $(t,x,y)$), a solution of $\eqref{NS(\sqrt{\eps})}$ with homogeneous Dirichlet boundary conditions can formally be written as (\ref{anzD}).
+In our case of a Navier condition depending on $\sqrt\eps$, the rescaled boundary condition no longer depends on the viscosity, so we will construct an approximate solution written as

-and the factor $\eps^{1/4}$ in front of the boundary layer in the ansatz neutralises the one that appears when differentiating with respect to $y$.
-In the Dirichlet case, this compensation does not take place, and considering times that are ${\cal O} \left(\left(n-\frac{1}{4}\right)\ln(\eps^{-1})\right)$ leads to the apparent loss of instability.
+in which the factor $\eps^{1/4}$ in front of the boundary layer neutralises the one that appears when differentiating with respect to $y$.
+This ${\cal O}(\eps^{1/4})$ amplitude of the boundary layers is inspired by the asymptotic expansion shown by D.Iftimie and F.Sueur in \cite{IS}.
+In the Dirichlet case, this compensation does not take place, and considering times that are ${\cal O} \left(\left(n-\frac{1}{4}\right)\ln(\eps^{-1})\right)$ leads to a weaker form of instability.

+The result is also different when $a=0$: it is shown in \cite{Bc} that, in this case, instability does not occur.